Documentation

 match. - Memory management: allocation, the

-Allocatorinterface, ownership, and generational safety. - Functions: declaration syntax, pass-by-value semantics, and lambda capture.
+export "C"anddusk build --libcompiling a module into a static archive and a generated header. - Functions: declaration syntax, pass-by-value semantics, and lambda capture.

 - Interfaces and structs: